Wednesday, July 13, 2011

 lurked in the Indian Ocean

-just beneath the inky blue waves
+just beneath the inky waves

 crawling towards our feet